 Our first experience with agrohomeopathy was when one of our homeopaths tried Helix tosta on her rhubarb plant to see if it deterred snails.
 Here’s what happened.

 Currently browsing tag

-When the ladybird beetle was turned into a homeopathic remedy it became a highly useful treatment for the common garden problem of apids.
+When the ladybird beetle was turned into a homeopathic remedy it became a highly useful deterrent for the common garden aphid.

 Savvy gardeners use a homeopathic remedy to repel slugs and snails.
 Here’s how they do it.
 Instructions on how to make the remedy, if so inclined, are included.